blecx/screencasts/README.md

 For example nat: nat: outbound traffic to the LAN is allowed, but MASQUERADED.
 Hooks can be used to extend the capabilities of nat and develop custom configuration.

+In this source the type=routed Allow inbound, but only to our expected subnet.So it is not like nat and limit inbound to connections.

 ## iptabels done by libvirt

 The intention is to write a network hook for a nat used in the libvirt environment.
 This is used to for kbm/qemu guest that are behind a nat network and could not be reached from outside. network hooks can be used to overcome this.